This premium Participants Database Add-On makes all your record URLs into pretty permalinks.

 Setting it Up

-The first thing you’ll need to do is select your slug source fields.
+To set up PDB record slug generation, the first thing you’ll need to do is select your slug source fields.
 If your records are for people, first and last names would be an obvious choice.
 If you are using Participants Database as a business directory, then you might want to use the name of the business as the first field, nothing for the second, and then the name of the town or locality for the third in case there are several entries with the same company name.

 Now, set the Record URL Key, which is a string that identifies the URL as that of a Participants Database record.
 For instance, if your records are for members, you may want to use “member” or “members” if they are businesses (like for a directory) you might want to use “company” or something like that.
 This string serves as a way to tell WP that what is looked for is a Participants Database record, so it must be unique to your install.